- Other markets

 Index futures are the primary way of trading stock indices.

 All of the major stock indices have corresponding futures contracts that are traded on a futures exchange.
-The E-mini Dow is the main futures contract on the Dow Jones, for example.
+The mini South Africa 40 is the main futures contract on the South Africa 40, for example.

 Index futures are essentially the same, and trade in the same way, as all other futures contracts.